-As a result of that change in emphasis, the Residential and Income Eligible (IE) sectors have negative net benefits in the PIM (by design) and therefore National Grid would not earn incentive here, but would experience reduced earnings in the Commercial & Industrial (C&I) sector if these two sectors underperform.
+As a result of that change in emphasis, the Residential and Income Eligible (IE) sectors have negative net benefits eligible in the PIM (by design) and therefore National Grid would not earn incentive here, but simply reduce earnings from the Commercial & Industrial (C&I) sector if these two sectors underperform.

-Mr. Ross noted that this revised proposal does a better job than the original PUC proposal at ensuring that Residential and IE performance is still important to the company, which was achieved through graduated adjustments based on service quality metric achievement.
-The latest proposal also makes updates to provide greater cost controls and improved clarity based on stakeholder questions.
+Mr. Ross noted that this revised proposal does a better job than their original proposal at ensuring that Residential and IE performance is still important to the company, which was achieved through the service quality adjustment metric so those two sectors are not ignored.
+The latest proposal also makes updates to provide grater cost controls and improved clarity based on stakeholder questions.

-Mr. Ross made clear that they have some remaining concerns on the proposal, such as the incentive to shift program mix away from that which was approved by the Council due to differences between Rhode Island Test cost and benefit categories and PIM net benefit cost and benefits categories.
-He noted that this risks pushing back against stakeholder priorities like equity and deeper, comprehensive savings -- essentially if programs are likely to focus more heavily on a subset of all cost effective options given the emphasis of this PIM on power sector benefits.
-Furthermore, in the Residential and IE sectors, future program design is incentivized towards more conservative goals to avoid the earning penalties, or to enable exceeding more modest goals in order to earn a higher payout.
+Mr. Ross made clear that they have some remaining concerns on the proposal, such as the incentive to shift program mix away from that which was approved by the Council due to differences between Rhode Islant Test cost and benefit categories and PIM net benefits cost and benefits categories.
+He noted that this risks pushing back against stakeholder priorities like equity and deeper, comprehensive savings -- essentially programs are likely to focus more heavily on a subset of all cost effective options given the emphasis of this PIM on power sector benefits.
+Furthermore, in the Residential and IE sectors, future program design is incentivized towards more conservative goals to avoid the earnings penalty, or to enable exceeding those more modest goals in order to earn a higher payout.

-Mr. Teichert expressed his disappointment in the direction/signal being given by the PUC and also frustrated that it feels the Council doesn't have a lot of agency to change the direction here.
-He is concerned about how we ensure those who need these services the most get access to them.
+Mr. Teichert expressed his dissappoinment in the direction/signal being given by the PUC here and also frustrated that it feels the Council doesn't have a lot of agency to change the direction here.
+He is concerned about how we ensure those who need these services most get access to them

-Mr. Ray stated that National Grid very much wants company interests and stakeholder priorities to be aligned in both PIM and program design and as Mr. Ross mentioned, there are some areas where the new proposal may introduce some tensions.
-He acknowledged that this modified proposal does improve on the original version with some smoothing features that reduce some of the "performance cliffs" originally presented.
+Mr. Ray stated that National Grid very much wants company interests and customer incentives to be aligned in both PIM and program design and as Mr. Ross mentioned, there are some areas where the new proposal may introduce some tensions.
+He acknoeledged that this modified proposal does improve on the original version with some smoothing features that reduce some of the "performance cliffs" originally presented.